 STEP 3: BEGIN DRILLING

+Wear proper protective gear when drilling into the ceramic pot.
 Put on safety glasses or goggles before you begin to drill to prevent dust or pieces of the ceramic pot from getting into your eyes as you drill.

 To begin drilling, place the drill bit perpendicularly on the pot base where you want to make the hole.
+Hold the drill in one hand and, with the other hand, apply a firm amount of pressure to the top of the drill.

-When drilling be patient, it can take anywhere from a few seconds to a few minutes depending on the thickness of the bottom of the pot.
+When drilling, be patient.
+It can take anywhere from a few seconds to a few minutes, depending on the thickness of the bottom of the pot.

-Once you drill all the way through the pot, gently pull the drill back out through the hole.
+Once you drill through the pot, gently pull the drill back out through the hole.
+Repeat the process if you want an additional hole or holes.

 Wipe away the dust and rinse the flower pot with water.